 Welcome to Amos Rex!
-This page is for children and those planning on visiting the museum with a child.
-Read this page before your visit, perhaps together!
+This page is for children and those visiting the museum with a child.
+Read it, perhaps together, before your visit!

 The museum’s main entrance is in the Lasipalatsi (glass palace), on the Mannerheimintie side.
 An accessible entrance is located on Lasipalatsi Square.